bonsel30/vm-network-nsg-privatewebapp/README.md

 # Introduction
 This project creates several resources:
-1. A virtual network with two subnets:
+1. A virtual network with two subnets: Subnet1 and Subnet2
-1a.
-Subnet1
-1b.
-Subnet2
 2. A Virtual Machine (server 2019) with a public IP and a private IP in subnet1
 3. A NSG linked to subnet both subnets.
 A pieline variable will ask for your interet ip address.
 This variable is used to allow your internet ip adress to allow RDP into the vm.
 4. A WebApp: